hoereth/springfox-enum-plugin/README.md

 # springfox-enum-plugin

-OpenAPI has still no way of documenting enumerations in a structured way (as of version 3.0).
+OpenAPI / Swagger / Springfox has still no way of documenting enumerations in a structured way (as of version 3.0).
 This Plugin introduces the @ApiEnum annotation to overcome this problem.

 ## Maven Coordinates